Monday, 13 June 2016

 Fire and Brimstone, chased off a mountain by a dragon.

-Nothing especially interesting on the first leg of my Eastern bound trek unless you call leaving ALL my shirts back in LA and dashing from a fiery beast.
-More about the beast in a moment.
+Nothing particularly exciting happened on the first leg of my eastward journey—unless you count forgetting every single one of my shirts in LA and racing away from a fire-breathing beast.
+More on the beast in a moment.

 As if a reminder to not stop for hitchhikers is needed